MarkBind/markbind/docs/userGuide/cliCommands.md

 * `-o <file>`, `--one-page <file>`<br>
  Serves only a single page from your website **initially**.
 If `<file>` is not specified, it defaults to `index.md/mbd`.<br>
-  * Thereafter, when changes to source files have been made, only the most recently viewed pages (capped to the top 5 pages) will be rebuilt if it was affected.<br>
+  * Thereafter, when changes to source files have been made, the opened pages will be rebuilt if it was affected.<br>
   * Navigating to a new page will build the new page, if it has not been built before, or there were some changes to source files that affected it before navigating to it.<br>
   * {{ icon_example }} `--one-page guide/index.md`